DenisIzmaylov/awesome-telegram-bots/README.md

 + [telegram-plexbot](https://github.com/brownsmart/telegram-plexbot) - Pull data from Plex API to send as messages to Telegram users
 + [hackernewsbot](https://github.com/phil-r/hackernewsbot) - Bot that posts new hot stories from Hacker News to telegram channel
 + [asciifacesbot](https://github.com/phil-r/asciifacesbot) -  Bot that allows you to append ascii faces to your messages ¯\\\_(ツ)\_/¯
++ [gifdotbot](https://github.com/b00bl1k/gifdotbot) - With this bot you can search, send and upload your own GIFs

 ### Ruby